risk-first/website/estimating/Hierarchies.md

 Unfortunately, hierarchies _break down_ when you look too closely.
 You see that Javascript syntax tree?
 Unfortunately, we are passing things from one part of the hierarchy to another in the form of the variables, `temp`, `num`, `a` and `b`.

-We see this in the human example above, too:  _veins_ belong in the circulatory system, but connect with all of the systems, as do _nerves_ which are part of the nervous system.
+We see this in the human example above, too:  _veins_ belong in the [Circulatory System](), but connect with all of the systems, as do _nerves_ which are part of the nervous system.
 Although biological pressure seems to have led to a hierarchical organisation, it knows when to break it's rule.

 That's because on their own, hierarchies are _too simple_ to express _complexity_.
 (For a graph-centric look at how we can measure complexity, please review [Complexity Risk](Complexity-Risk).)